enirevlow/bw-api-docs/docs/Colorways/Colorways.md

 <br/>

+### Result
+The colors in use in a colorway.
+The return value from this function is an array of color.
+Note: color is represented by RGB data.

 ## Updating colors in use

-The code snippet below shows how to update a color in use in a colorway.
-The function gets an existing color and replaces it with another color.
-Note: color is represented by RGB data.
+### code snippet
 <br/>
 <!--DOCUSAURUS_CODE_TABS-->